| Home | Back to Goldfish |

 The bubble eye is comparatively rare in UK.
 It is a dorsal-less fish, and good specimens will have a clean back and eye bubbles well matched for colour and size.
 The bubbles are fragile and the fish should be kept separately from boisterous types and away from sharp tank decor, although the bubbles will regrow if punctured.
 Given proper accommodation, the bubbles do not disadvantage the fish and they become very tame.

-In the Far East, bubble eyes with small bubbles and celestial type eyes are known as frogheads or toadheads.
+In the Far East, bubble eyes with the combination of small bubbles and celestial type eyes are known as frogheads or toadheads.
 There is also a type with double bubbles, one just under the eye on each side (like the traditional, single bubbles) and one just below and to the rear of the mouth on each side.

 The bubble eye standard is as follows: